Automated Discovery of Test Oracles for Database Management Systems Using LLMs: Discussion

-\paragraph{DBMS testing and verification} There is a rich body of work on DBMS testing, verification, and their applications. \begin{enumerate}[leftmargin=*, itemsep=2pt] \item Prior work in DBMS testing has largely followed two distinct research paths: \emph{test query generation} for fuzzing and \emph{test oracle design} for detecting silent bugs.
-The first path focuses on automatically generating complex SQL queries to find crashes, with techniques being either grammar-based, exemplified by tools like SQLsmith~\cite{Seltenreich2022sqlsmith} and SQLancer~\cite{rigger2020testing}, or mutation-based, as seen in Griffin~\cite{fu2023griffin}.
-In parallel, the second path concentrates on test oracles for detecting ``silent'' bugs such as logic and performance issues, an area that has traditionally relied on significant manual effort.
+\paragraph{DBMS testing and verification} There is a rich body of work on DBMS testing, verification, and their applications.
+Prior work in DBMS testing has largely followed two distinct research paths: \emph{test query generation} for fuzzing and \emph{test oracle design} for detecting logic bugs.
+Test query generation focuses on automatically generating complex SQL queries to find crashes, with techniques being either grammar-based, exemplified by tools like SQLsmith~\cite{Seltenreich2022sqlsmith} and SQLancer~\cite{rigger2020testing}, or mutation-based, as seen in Griffin~\cite{fu2023griffin}.
+Grammar-based techniques typically use predefined grammars to construct valid SQL queries, while mutation-based approaches modify existing queries to create new test cases. \modifyc{Beyond the generation of test queries, recent research has also explored constructing meaningful database states~\cite{arasu2011data,binnig2007qagen,chen2025parseval,sanghi2023synthetic,yang2022sam}.} In parallel, the second path concentrates on test oracles for detecting ``silent'' bugs such as logic and performance issues, an area that has traditionally relied on significant manual effort.
 For instance, oracles like TLP~\cite{rigger2020finding}, NoREC~\cite{rigger2020detecting}, and EET~\cite{jiang2024detecting} were designed for logic bugs, while others such as CERT~\cite{ba2024cert} and Apollo~\cite{jung2019apollo} target performance issues.
-This manual crafting of oracles remains a primary bottleneck in fully automated DBMS testing. \toolname is the first work that tackles this critical challenge by focusing on the automatic discovery of test oracles. \item Recent work has focused on improving the effectiveness of SQL equivalence provers~\cite{zhou2020spes, wang2024qed,ding2023proving,chu2017cosette,chu2017hottsql} and disprovers~\cite{he2024verieql,zhao2025polygon}.
-These tools have been widely applied in various DBMS scenarios, including query rewriting~\cite{wang2022wetune}, text-to-SQL~\cite{yang2025automated}, and user-database interaction~\cite{purich2025adaptive}.
-Among these, Wetune~\cite{wang2022wetune} is the most relevant to our work, as it employs a SQL equivalence prover to verify query rewriting rules generated via a brute-force search.
-However, its enumeration-based approach suffers from two key limitations.
-First, it can only discover simple rules due to the high time complexity of enumeration, \emph{i.e.,} those with $\leq 4$ nodes in the query plan.
-Second, because it lacks a placeholder mechanism as CAQ, the resulting rules support a very limited set of SQL features.
-These restrictions render the approach impractical for testing modern DBMSs.
-In contrast, our LLM-based approach overcomes these shortcomings by generating complex rules and instantiating them with a diverse range of SQL snippets. \end{enumerate} \end{section}
+This manual crafting of oracles remains a primary bottleneck in fully automated DBMS testing. \toolname is the first work that tackles this critical challenge by automatically discovering test oracles.